Pea75x/go-lingo-be/readme.md

 <img src="./readme/locate-user.png" alt='locate user' width="300" />

 1. You start off by providing coordinates which will then retrieve nearby places.
-I have achived this by using the FourSquare API.
+I have achieved this by using the FourSquare API.
 This will return a number of places, and each place has a category.

 Example of place data returned from FourSquare
 ```json